 FINRA also reports that a previous arbitration claim involving Hossein Amirriahei’s conduct with a prior employer was settled.

 If you lost any money on investments with Hossein Amirriahei, you may be able to recover your losses from Wells Fargo Advisors, LLC.
 This is because Wells Fargo Advisors, LLC had a duty to supervise Hossein Amirriahei.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on investments with Hossein Amirriahei and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.